Directed Donors, Known Donors, and Client Depositors

-At the Phoenix Sperm Bank, we encourage recipients to be part of the directed donor screening process from the beginning in order to ensure clear communication and avoid misunderstandings.
-Local recipients are welcome to come to the initial screening process to learn about the process.
-If the recipient lives in another state, she should participate in phone consultations with our clinic.
-The recipient and donor must make joint decisions about the donor’s screening process, including how many visits he should make, and whether to wash his semen samples for intrauterine insemination (IUI) prior to storage.
+At Phoenix Sperm Donor (PSB), we encourage recipients to be involved in the directed donor screening process from the very first visit in order to ensure clear communication between all parties.
+The recipient is welcome to come to the initial screening process to both learn about the process and see the lab.
+When the recipient lives in another state, it’s important that she consult by phone with PSB.
+The recipient and donor will have joint decisions to make regarding the donor’s screening, how many visits he should make, and whether to wash his semen samples for intrauterine insemination (IUI) prior to storage.

 To get started, read through the information on this page and give us a call at (602) 888-7255 or email at firstname.lastname@example.org.